 Shortened words are common in Japanese.
 Long words are contracted into shorter forms.
 For example, the University of Tokyo, in Japanese Tōkyō Daigaku (東京大学) becomes Tōdai (東大) and "remote control", rimōto kontorōrā, becomes rimokon.
 Names are also contracted in this way.
 For example Takuya Kimura, in Japanese Kimura Takuya, an entertainer, is often referred to as Kimutaku, from the first two kana of his first and last name.

-In kanji words, words derived from Chinese, the most common way is by taking the first kanji of each of the words and putting them together.
-For example, Toukyou Daigaku (東京大学), "Tokyo University", becomes Toudai (東大).
-Kanji kentei (漢字検定), the test of kanji skill (see 10.2.
-Kanji Kentei) becomes Kanken (漢検).
+Words are contracted differently depending on the kind of word.
+In kanji words (jukugo), derived from Chinese, the first kanji of each of the words are often put together.
+For example, Tōkyō Daigaku (東京大学), "Tokyo University", becomes Tōdai (東大), and Kanji kentei (漢字検定), the test of kanji skill (see Kanji Kentei) becomes Kanken (漢検).